masierraf/ChangeWorld/readme.md

 # Change the world
-This is a repository where you can find some examples to learn a litle more of javascript's things
+This is a repository where you can find some examples to learn a litle more of javascript's things.

-## things for you
+## Things for you

 - Fundamentals
-    - Callbacks
+    - Callbacks.
-    - Promises
+    - Promises.

 - React
 - React-native